DIY Lube: How to Make Natural Homemade Lube (With Recipes!)

-As the name suggests, a homemade lube is a lubricant that you do-it-yourself with some staples available around the house.
+As the name suggests, homemade lube is a lubricant made from scratch using staples available around the house.

-It could be natural oils (like coconut, avocado oil, olive oil or jojoba oil), cocoa butter, shea butter, or even cannabis oil.
+These ingredients could include natural oils (like coconut, avocado, jojoba, or olive oil), cocoa butter, shea butter, or even cannabis oil.

-You can mix these and other ingredients with wax (like beeswax) and essential oil to make a gel-like substance that improves slipperiness during sex.
+Mix these and other ingredients with wax (like beeswax) and essential oil to make a gel-like substance that reduces friction during sexual intercourse.
 (More about some great DIY personal lubricant recipes later.)

 Whether you enjoy sexual play solo, with a partner, or with adult toys, a personal lubricant is always a good nightstand companion.

-While I prefer buying a natural personal lubricant that is body-safe, you can use one of the following household items as a natural substitute when you run out of your favorite store-bought lube.
+While we prefer buying a body-safe natural personal lubricant, you could use a household item as a natural lube alternative when you run out of your favorite commercial lubricant.

-Most of the ingredients listed below are usually safe to use in the vagina and anus.
-However, you must do a patch test for any allergic reactions before using them on your genitals.
+While most household items listed below are usually safe to use in the vagina and anus, we recommend performing a patch test beforehand.

-Important note: All the oils mentioned below are NOT compatible with condoms.
+Each of the oils mentioned below are NOT compatible with latex condoms.

-Here are 7 safe household ingredients that you may want to try as an alternative to your personal lube:
+Here are 9 safe household ingredients, plus a DIY recipe for each, to try as an alternative to your personal lube:

 1. Virgin Coconut Oil

-Virgin oil made from coconut is a natural and edible product known to provide excellent hydration and improve skin elasticity.
-It is also a popular option for relieving vaginal dryness and as an oil for massage.
+This natural oil is also a popular option for relieving vaginal dryness and as an oil for massage.

-The thick consistency of the virgin coconut oil enables it to stay longer on the skin, making penetration smoother.
-Hence, it works as a good anal lubricant.
+The thick consistency of virgin coconut oil enables it to stay longer on the skin, making penetration smoother.
+Hence, it works as a good lubricant for anal sex.

-High-quality, cold-pressed oil made from coconut is also compatible with silicone-based sex toys like butt-plugs, dildos, and vibrators.
+High-quality, cold-pressed coconut oil is also compatible with silicone-based sex toys like butt plugs, dildos, and vibrators.

-However, if you plan to use latex condoms and dental dams or latex-based sex toys, this coconut oil lubricant recipe is not for you.
+But, if you plan to use a latex condom, dental dam, or a latex-based sex toy, this coconut oil lubricant recipe isn’t for you.

 Oils tend to weaken latex material, making condoms susceptible to breakage.
 It also damages latex sex toys.